msank00/msank00.github.io/_posts/2019-07-28-blog_001_Learning_Curve.md

 mathjax: true
 ---

+1. TOC
+{:toc}
+---

 # Learning Curve

-With the tremendous accelaration in the Artificial Intelligence domain, it's difficult to cover everything.
+With the tremendous acceleration in the Artificial Intelligence domain, it's difficult to cover everything.
 Depending on my personal interest, below image shows my target to achieve.
-It's like tuning different hyperparameter to create a desiarable profile in Data Science field.
+It's like tuning different hyperparameter to create a desirable profile in Data Science field.

 ![image](/assets/images/ML_DL_LEARNING_CURVE.jpg)